 We now discuss implementation issues with regard to the PE algorithm.
-According to (16) and (17), the receiver sensitivity for PE packets must be higher than that for regular DATA packets and at least the same as that for PHY header.
-If each node transmits its PE and DATA packets at the same power (but different nodes may still use different powers), then for that node, we could transmit PE packets at the same rate as that of PHY header.
+According to (16) and (17), the receiver sensitivity for PE packets must be higher than that for regular DATA packets and at least that for PHY header.
+If each node transmits its PE and DATA packets at the same power, then we could transmit PE packets at the same rate as that of PHY header.